 The Internet is perhaps our world’s greatest source of information… current and outdated… accurate and made-up.

-That’s why I don’t consider Google my friend.
+That’s why we don’t always consider Google our friend.

-Instead, I count on the network of contacts I’ve developed around the world over the past two-and-a-half decades for intelligence when I need it.
+Instead, we count on the network of contacts we’ve developed around the world over the past three-and-a-half decades for intelligence when we need it.

-When I encounter conflicting information—online or otherwise—I reach out to someone on the ground who can give me the real deal in real time.
+When we encounter conflicting information—online or otherwise—we reach out to someone on the ground who can give me the real deal in real time.

-That’s what I’ve been doing over the past year to stay up-to-date with changes—current and proposed—to Portugal’s Golden Visa and Non-Habitual Resident (NHR) programs.
+That’s what we’ve been doing over the past year to stay up-to-date with changes—current and proposed—to Portugal’s Golden Visa and Non-Habitual Resident (NHR) programs.

 Non-Habitual Resident Program Updates